Applying for a shotfirer licence

 How to apply

 *Note: If you apply for an occupational authority, your biometric data (digital photo and signature) will be retained while your licence remains current.
-It will destroyed if your application is withdrawn or refused, or your licence expires.
+It will be destroyed if your application is withdrawn or refused, or your licence expires.

 Fees and payment options